jatannoury/Fortunus-Vision/README.md

 - For the application state management, [Redux Toolkit](https://redux-toolkit.js.org/) have been integrated.Redux Toolkit is an opinionated toolset for efficient Redux development created by the Redux team.
 It is the standard and recommended way to write Redux logic and manage state in your JavaScript applications.

+- Concerning the chatting system applied, [Expo-av](https://docs.expo.dev/versions/latest/sdk/av/) have been used in order to be able to record the voice data, and everything else has been built from scratch using pure logic, and without the use of libraries

+- The project navigation system was built using nested versions of react-navigation, react-navigation/stack and react-navigation/drawer

 - The app uses the font ["Roboto"](https://fonts.google.com/specimen/Roboto) as its main font, and the design of the app adheres to the material design guidelines.

 <br><br>
 <img id="impplementation" src="./readme/title5.svg"/>

-> Uing the above mentioned tecch stacks and the wireframes build with figma from the user sotries we have, the implementation of the app is shown as below, these are screenshots from the real app
+> Using the above mentioned tech stacks and the wireframes build with figma from the user sotries we have, the implementation of the app is shown as below, these are screenshots from the real app

 #### Users Screens